 One component in Vattenfall's CO2 neutral energy mix is biomass.

-As a renewable energy source, biomass releases only as much CO2 when it is burned as it has bound during the growth phase.
 In addition to biogas and biomethane, the term biomass generally also includes forest residues from forestry, by-products from the wood processing industry such as sawdust and untreated wood residues and yields from short rotation plantations.

 Sustainable biomass worldwide